 Advanced OPEN peer review:

-We have migrated to transparent and toughest ‘Advanced OPEN peer review’ system (Detailed general information is available in this link).
+This journal follows transparent and toughest ‘Advanced OPEN peer review’ system.
 High-quality manuscripts are peer-reviewed by minimum two peers in the same field.
-OPEN peer review system provides the provision to reveal the identities of the authors and reviewers to each other during the review process.
-In order to add transparency further, details of all reviewers and academic editors are published in the first page of every published paper (in the Article Information section: see example).
-As a final step to provide highest level transparency in the process, all review comments, authors' feedbacks, all versions of the manuscript and editorial comments are published (along with date) with the paper in 'Review History' link (See example 1, example 2, example 3, etc).
+OPEN peer review system provides the provision to reveal the identities of the authors and reviewers.
+In order to add transparency further, details of all reviewers and academic editors are published in the ‘peer-review history’ link.
+This link is available in the first page of all published papers.
+As a final step to provide highest level transparency in the process, all review comments, authors' feedbacks, all versions of the manuscript and editorial comments are published with the paper in the 'Review History' link.
 This transparent process will help to eradicate any possible malicious/purposeful interference by any person (publishing staff, reviewer, editor, author, etc) during peer review.
-As a result of this unique system, all reviewers will get their due recognition and respect, once their names are published in the papers (Example Link).
-If reviewers do not want to reveal their identities, we will honour that request.
+As a result of this unique system, all reviewers will get their due recognition and respect, once their names are published in the papers.
+If reviewers do not want to reveal their identities, we will honour that request as special case.
 In that case, only the review reports will be published as ‘anonymous reviewer report’.

 Additionally ‘Advanced OPEN peer review’ greatly helps in ‘continuity and advancement of science’.
-We strongly believe that all the files related to peer review of a manuscript are valuable and hold an important place in the continuity and advancement of science.
-If publishers publish the peer review reports along with published papers, this process can result in savings of thousands of hours of future authors during experiments, manuscript preparation, etc. by minimizing the common errors after reading these previously published peer review reports.
-Therefore, as per our new official policy update, if the manuscript is published, all peer review reports will be available to the readers.
-All files (like the original manuscript, comments of the reviewers, revised manuscript, and editorial comment (if any)) related to the peer review, will be available in “Review history” link along with the published paper (Example Link).
+We strongly believe that all the files related to peer review of a manuscript are valuable.
+All these files hold an important place in the continuity and advancement of science.
+If publishers publish the peer review reports along with published papers, this process can result in savings of thousands of hours of future authors during experiments, manuscript preparation, etc by minimizing the common errors after reading these previously published peer review reports.
+Therefore, as per our new official policy update, if a manuscript is published, all peer review reports will be available to the readers.
+All files (like the original manuscript, comments of the reviewers, revised manuscript, and editorial comment (if any)) related to the peer review, will be available in “Review history” link along with the published paper.